 Psychiatric Medication For Children And Adolescents Part III - Questions To Ask

 Medication can be an important part of treatment for some psychiatric disorders in children and adolescents.
 Psychiatric medication should only be used as one part of a comprehensive treatment plan.
 Ongoing evaluation and monitoring by a physician is essential.
-Parents and guardians should be provided with complete information when psychiatric medication is recommended as part of their child's treatment plan.
-Children and adolescents should be included in the discussion about medications, using words they understand.
-By asking the following questions, children, adolescents, and their parents will gain a better understanding of psychiatric medications:
+Parents and guardians should be provided with complete information when psychiatric medication is recommended.
+Children and adolescents should be included in appropriate parts of the discussion about medications, using words they understand.
+By asking questions, including those that follow, children, adolescents, and their parents will gain a better understanding of psychiatric medications:

 - What is the name of the medication?
 Is it known by other names?